kylekeesling/gdi-ruby/readme.md

  - Class 0 - Installfest & Intro to Command Line

-    Get your developement environment set up on your machine.
+    Get your development environment set up on your machine.
 Install Ruby, Rails, and Git, with the assistance of some helpful volunteers.
 We'll also have a brief lecture on working with the command line.

  - Class 1 - Intro to programming in Ruby